zoran-cuckovic/beautiful-jekyll/_posts/2020-05-01-visibility index.md

 ![20-05-01-lines-sample.png]({{site.baseurl}}/figures/20-05-01-lines-sample.png)
 *Sampling lines of sight: 16 lines.*

 The second optimisation relies on spatial correlation of typical DEM elements.
 Think of two adjacent pixels in a DEM: their values will most likely be very similar.
 Only in the case of standing architecture or very steep cliffs can we expect abrupt changes.
 Therefore, we can safely sample only a fraction of pixels and still obtain realistic visibility index.
-However, sampling observer locations is not the ideal method since we cannot easily predict their optimal positions: how many should occupy high ground vs low ground etc. Much better approach is to sample lines of sight, for instance we can take 8 lines of sight from each DEM pixel.
-Even such low number obtains a surprisingly accurate result.
-As we raise the number of these lines, the outcome slowly converges to a model produced with full range viewshed analysis.
+However, sampling observer locations is not the ideal method since we cannot easily predict their optimal positions: how many should occupy high ground vs low ground etc. A better approach is to sample lines of sight, for instance we can take 8 lines of sight from each DEM pixel.
+Even such a low number obtains a surprisingly accurate result.
+As we raise the number of these lines, the outcome will slowly converge to a model produced with full range viewshed analysis.
 I’ve implemented 8 to 64 lines samples, to satisfy all levels of precision.

 So, how long does it take?
-On my old and tired computer, with no CPU/GPU optimisation or whatever, it takes some 25 minutes for a 31.2 million pixel DEM (default parameters; 16 lines sample and 3 km radius).
-Not really a blink of an eye, but reasonable at least: these are viewsheds for 30 million observers.
+On my old and tired computer, with no CPU/GPU optimisation or whatever, it takes some 25 minutes for a 30 million pixel DEM (default parameters; 16 lines sample and 3 km radius).
+Not really a blink of an eye, but reasonable at least: these are viewsheds for 30 million observers!

-The algorithm is based on Numpy library which can itself be optimised, but I didn’t yet venture into these grounds: to be continued… Anyway, here it is, the first usable and reasonably efficient visibility index algorithm out there :).
+The algorithm is based on Numpy library which can itself be optimised, but I havent’t yet ventured into these grounds: to be continued… Anyway, here it is, the first usable and reasonably efficient visibility index algorithm out there :).

 ## Bibliography

 M. Gillings 2015: Mapping invisibility: GIS approaches to the analysis of hiding and seclusion.
 Journal of Archaeological Science 62.

 T.Brughmans, M. van Garderen, M.Gillings 2018: Introducing visual neighbourhood configurations for total viewsheds.
 Journal of Archaeological Science 96. [open access](https://www.sciencedirect.com/science/article/pii/S0305440318302383).